symbol/symbol-docs/source/guides/account/creating-a-multi-level-multisig-account.rst

 Background
 **********

-Multisig accounts can have as a cosigner another multisig, up to ``3`` levels.
+:doc:`Multisig accounts <../../concepts/multisig-account>` can have as cosignatories other multisig accounts.
 Multi-level multisig accounts add “AND/OR” logic to multi-signature transactions.

+The maximum depth of a multilevel multisig account is ``3``.

 *************
 Prerequisites